 Director, Governors' Office

-Mr Kennedy Abuga is the Bank Secretary and Director, Governors’ Office.
-Mr Abuga joined the Bank in February 2005 as Senior Manager, Legal Services, and was appointed Board Secretary in December 2007, then Director, Governor’s Office, in April 2008.
+Mr. Kennedy Kaunda Abuga is the Director, Governors’ Office and was appointed CBK’s General Counsel in April 2020.
+Mr. Abuga joined the Bank in February 2005 as Senior Manager, Legal Services and was subsequently appointed Board Secretary and Director, Governors’ Office in April 2008.
 He has also served on the Board of the Insurance Regulatory Authority as an Alternate Member to the Governor.

-Mr Abuga is an advocate of the high court, holds a Law degree from the University of Nairobi and is a Certified Public Secretary (CPSK).
+Mr. Abuga is a Senior Advocate of the High Court of Kenya, holds an LLB Law degree from the University of Nairobi and is a Certified Public Secretary (CPSK).
 He is an Associate of the Chartered Institute of Bankers (ACIB), London, and holds a Diploma in Mortgage Lending from the Chartered Institute of Bankers, London.
-Mr Abuga also holds a BSc Degree in Financial Services from the University of Manchester, UK.
-Prior to joining the Bank, Mr Abuga practised law at Salim Dhanji and Company Advocates and worked as legal manager at the Co-Operative Bank of Kenya.
+Mr. Abuga further holds a BSc.
+Degree in Financial Services from the University of Manchester, UK and a Masters in Business Administration (MBA) degree from USIU.
+Prior to joining the Bank, Mr. Abuga practised law at Salim Dhanji and Company Advocates and worked as a Senior Legal Manager for the Co-operative Bank of Kenya.

 Mr Paul K. Wanyagi

-Mr Paul K. Wanyagi joined the Bank in March 1999 and was appointed Acting Director, Currency Operations and Branch Administration, in July 2013.
+Mr. Paul K. Wanyagi was appointed Director, Currency Operations Department (COD) in July 2023.
+Mr. Wanyagi joined the Bank in March 1999.
 He holds an Executive MBA degree from Kenyatta University, a Bachelor of Commerce (Accounting Option) degree from the University of Nairobi and is a Certified Public Accountant (CPAK).

 Mr Wanyagi served in Bank Supervision before being transferred to Currency Operations and Branch Administration in 2009.